Resources for Your Senior

 Contact Housing

-If you need to get in touch with your student’s College House, you can reach out to the assigned faculty mentor (don) and administrative facilitator (dean).
-If you have questions about F&M housing in general, you can explore our FAQ to learn more or reach out to our housing team at housing@fandm.edu for additional help.
+If you or your student have questions about F&M housing, you can explore our FAQ to learn more or reach out to our housing team at housing@fandm.edu or 717-358-4010 for additional help.
+Your student also has a consistent reference point through their House Director if

 Meal Plans

-Senior students living on campus are required to purchase a campus meal plan unless they are commuting (though they can of course purchase a meal plan if they are!).
+Senior students living on campus are required to purchase a campus meal plan unless they are commuting (though commuting students can also purchase a meal plan).

 Senior students living in apartments may decide to reduce or opt out of their meal plans.

-Meal plan pricing is automatically folded into your tuition details.
+Meal plan pricing is automatically folded into your student's tuition details.

 Academic Advising